Metal Gear (mecha): Gekko

-Gekko (月光, Gekkō) is a new unit featured in Metal Gear Solid 4: Guns of the Patriots; mass-produced, unmanned, bipedal combat mecha manufactured by ArmsTech Corp, and designated "Irving" by the U.S. Military, a name that stems from the American codename for the Nakajima J1N "Gekko" twin-engine night fighter aircraft from WWII.
+Gekko (月光, Gekkō) is a new unit featured in Metal Gear Solid 4: Guns of the Patriots; mass-produced, unmanned, bipedal combat mecha manufactured by ArmsTech Corp, and designated "Irving" by the U.S. Military, a name that stems from the Allied reporting name for the Nakajima J1N Gekkō twin-engine night fighter aircraft from WWII.
 With their widespread adoption by PMCs and their ability to perform a variety of combat support roles, they have largely supplanted conventional means of armored warfare.

 Director Hideo Kojima stated in a pre-release interview that the Gekko are not the game's titular Metal Gears, stating that they are more like a jeep or a tank compared to the conventional Metal Gears such as REX and RAY.
 Rather than a literal Metal Gear, proper, the Gekko is instead what is known as an Unmanned Gear (UG); Autonomous Combat Vehicles.
 Their heads are reminiscent of Metal Gear REX's chassis design, with organic legs akin to that of Metal Gear RAY's.
 As stated, they are completely autonomous, using two large cameras as its "eyes"; one mounted on its head, the other at the front of its hip assembly.
 These are backed up by other sensors, mostly passive.
 In addition, the UG possesses a small, prehensile tether used to pick up small objects, grab targets, and even interface with various cybernetic systems, as evidenced by their Health-Draining attacks in Metal Gear Rising: Revengeance.
 The Gekko is incredibly agile, maneuverable and dexterous, thanks to its organic legs; made from artificial muscle tissue, cloned from embryonic stem cells of ungulate embryos (later models would supplant these cells with Carbon Nanotube Musculature), these legs allow the Gekko to pick up a man and throw him hard enough to penetrate a brick wall, deliver a kick that can overturn a 6x6 truck, dodge an RPG (and kill its operator), scale walls, crouch to enter buildings, run at speeds equivalent to a motor vehicle, and leap huge distances through the air.